devaijaz/npm-monorepo/README.md

 ##### Dev Mode
 Run "npm run dev" to start the vite-react as well as express server concurrently.
 Open http://localhost:5173
-Check the vite-config for proxy configuration.
+Check the vite-config for proxy configuration. to connect client to backend.

 ##### Build
 Run "npm run build" to create the production build.